memiiso/opendbt/README.md

 With `opendbt` you can go beyond the core functionalities of dbt by seamlessly integrating your customized adapter and provide jinja with further adapter/python methods.

-# Examples use cases
+# Example use cases

-- Use customised adapter, provide jinja with custom python methods
+- Use customised adapter, provide jinja with additional custom python methods added to adapter
-- Execute Python Model(Python code) Locally
+- Execute Python model(Python code) locally
-- Enable Model-Level Orchestration Using Airflow
+- Enable Granular Model-Level Orchestration Using Airflow
-- Create page on Airflow Server to serve DBT docs
+- Create page on Airflow Server to serve DBT docs as a page of airflow server

 For more details please see [examples](docs/EXAMPLES.md).